st-user/zerodep-web-push-java/README.md

 enables this library to be independent of specific implementations(providers) for security functionality.

-## Sub-modules and optional components
+## Various sub-modules and helper components

 <details>
     <summary><b>JWT</b></summary>